 Looking to improve the comfort in an above-garage living space?
-Contact us today if you just want to know how to improve your garage insulation in Sterling, Ashburn, Leesburg, Reston, Great Falls, Vienna, Herndon, Purcellville, Waterford, Middleburg, and other nearby towns and cities.
+Contact us today if you just want to know how to improve your garage insulation in Sterling, Ashburn, Leesburg, Reston, Great Falls, Vienna, Herndon, Purcellville, Fredericksburg, Middleburg, and other nearby towns and cities.

 Improving garage insulation just takes a phone call.
 Contact Comfenergy for a home energy audit or a free insulation estimate.Contact Us For An Insulation Estimate Today

 Garages can cause your house to lose heat in winter and be a source of heat gain in summer.
 Cold (or warm) air infiltrates the garage ceiling assembly and makes its way to the living space above.

 Insulating the garage ceiling.
 It's essential to insulate the garage ceiling if there is living space above the garage.
 Without garage ceiling insulation, the living space above the garage will be uncomfortably cold in winter and distressingly hot in summer.
 You'll be wasting energy nearly all year round.